 So … what you need to do instead is slowly drive your spouse crazy until they’re the ones who want out.
 If you play it just right, you can even hold yourself out as the good guy who wanted to save the marriage and leave your spouse feeling vaguely guilty about wanting the divorce.

 My education on these kill-your-marriage techniques comes from the School of Hard Knocks.
 I’ve had 33 years of married life spread over three marriages.
 Two ended in divorce.
 The third one is a happy one.
-And for extra credit, let me throw in a broken-off engagement.
+I also earned extra credit with a broken-off engagement.

 So below are my eight underhanded, blame-shifting, sure-fire steps to kill your marriage.
 Start with step 1 and then work your way down the list.
 Hopefully, your spouse will give up on the marriage by the time you reach step four or five.
 For good measure, push forward on several steps at the same time.